ravesandstorm/whatsvelte-rust/README.md

 ## Known Issues

+- **Number resolution is unreliable** — mapping a chat/sender to its real phone number (LID ↔ phone-number unification) does not always resolve correctly, so some contacts may show a raw JID/LID instead of a phone number or saved name.
+- **Chat type resolution is unreliable** — distinguishing chat types (individual vs. group vs. newsletter/broadcast) is not fully reliable yet, so a chat may occasionally be classified or rendered as the wrong type.
+- **Stickers sending is not implemented** — the whatsapp web api makes it quite complicated to parse sticker information, to be added later.
+- **Some messages are rendered as [other]** — not every type is fully implemented which include but are not limited to: interactive messages like polls, business messages, contact cards, number changes.
 - **macOS: "app is damaged and can't be opened"** — the `.dmg` is not yet notarized with an Apple Developer ID (the CI ships it ad-hoc signed). macOS Gatekeeper quarantines downloaded unsigned apps.
 After dragging the app to